basset/example-react-app/README.md

 8) Repeat step 5 (assuming `npm start` is still running).
 You should see the same output.

 9) Check the new build within Basset.
-There should now be 8 modified snapshots.
+There should now be 7 modified snapshots and 1 unmodified (the link text snapshot)